 We are often asked about how to use ball tins.
-Firstly, it’s worth mentioning that the ball tins we sell have the manufacturer’s suggestions/instructions printed on the reverse of the box label so please remove it if you are throwing the box out!
+Firstly, it’s worth mentioning that the ball cake tins we sell have the manufacturer’s suggestions and instructions printed on the reverse of the box label, so please remove it if you are throwing the box out!

-If you are doing a Madeira or Chocolate ball shaped cake we find baking the cake in two halves works best.
+If you are planning to bake a Madeira or chocolate ball-shaped cake, we find baking the cake in two halves works best.
 Line the tins as before and sit the bottom half in the stand.
 Fill almost to the top.
 Then make a scrunched up ring of foil to sit the other tin half in.
 Fill that one almost to the top with mixture and then bake the cakes as normal.
 When the cakes have cooled trim to the top of the tins and sandwich with buttercream.

 Don’t be tempted to use a soft sponge, like a Victoria sandwich sponge.
 It’s not strong enough to hold the shape when iced, so will end up getting squashed under the weight.
 You can also use your tin for other things, try it out for your Christmas pudding, ice cream bombes, steamed puddings and summer puddings.